 The bones in people with fibrous dysplasia have a characteristic appearance on x rays, which is usually sufficient to make the diagnosis.
+Other imaging tests, such as magnetic resonance imaging (MRI) or computed tomography (CT) may also be indicated.
 In some cases, a doctor may need to obtain a small bone specimen (a biopsy) to confirm the diagnosis.
 The usefulness of gene testing is not clear.
 Since the mutated gene is only present in fibrous dysplasia tissues, it is best to test only the DNA from affected tissue, but even then, doctors do not know with certainty how useful such a test is.

 There is no cure for fibrous dysplasia.
 Like most medical conditions, one treats the symptoms or problems as they arise.
 Fractures often require surgery, but can sometimes be treated with just a cast.
 Surgeries are recommended if a fracture is likely to occur, or in an effort to correct the shape of the bone.
 Surgery may also be indicated to relieve bone pain.
 Medications known as bisphosphonates—approved by the U.S. Food and Drug Administration for the treatment of other bone diseases—have been shown to reduce pain associated with the disease.
 Bone-healthy strategies such as physical activity (with physician approval), and adequate calcium, phosphorus, and vitamin D intake are also important.